Breasts feeling sore? Tender? Just kind of…bleh?

 When to seek advice

-A QUICK PSA: Breast pain is usually not associated with cancer.
+A QUICK PSA: Breast pain is usually not a sign of breast cancer.
 While it can be uncomfortable, it usually isn’t detrimental to daily life.

 So…what can you do about it?